Demba Ba: FC Lugano

 On 19 June 2021, Ba signed a one-year contract for Swiss Super League club FC Lugano on a free transfer.
 However, less than three months later on 13 September, Ba announced he had retired from professional football.

 International career

 Ba played a total of 22 games and scored three goals for Senegal.

 Personal life

 Ba is a practising Muslim.
-In 2013, He refused, like Papiss Cissé, Hatem Ben Arfa and Cheick Tioté, to wear the new sponsor's name on their shirts because Wonga.com is a British payday loan firm, and according to Sharia law, Muslims must not benefit from either lending money or receiving money from another person - meaning that charging interest is prohibited.
+In 2013, He refused, like Papiss Cissé, Hatem Ben Arfa and Cheick Tioté, to wear Newcastle United's new sponsor Wonga.com's name on their shirts because it is a payday loan firm.

 He observes fasting during the Islamic month of Ramadan, along with celebrating his goals by performing the Sujud by bowing towards Mecca.